31 Most Instagrammable

 David Lam Park

 Ideally located along the water’s edge, David Lam Park is a picturesque downtown park with sport courts, playgrounds and a spacious grassy area.
 Soak it all up as you hang out in the sun, with views of False Creek and Yaletown.
 Take a walk along the waterfront to discover a series of intriguing sculptures – they’re great locations for taking creative photos with a water and skyline backdrop.
+It’s easy to undersand how David Lam Park is considered one of Vancouver’s most Instagrammable Places.

 Stanley Park Seawall walk